 Field Description

 WANInterface Priority Configuration

-Network Interface Read-only field that shows the current network interface or None if the gateway does not have a network connection
+Network Interface Read-only field that shows the current network interface or None if the gateway does not have a network connection.

-Field Description WAN Interface Priority Priority Rank the available WAN interfaces by selecting the order of priority.
+Field Description WAN Interface Prior ity Priority Rank the available WAN interfaces by selecting the order of priority.
 The highest priority interface will become the default route for IP traffic.
 The default order of priority is: • Ethernet-First • Wi-Fi-Second (if Wi-Fi is supported on the gateway) • Cellular-Third If the highest-priority interface is not available, the gateway attempts to connect to the second-highest priority interface.
 Interface priority is evaluated as follows: • Ethernet-Does the gateway have an IP address from the router? • Wi-Fi-Can the gateway access the Wi-Fi access point? • Cellular-Can the gateway access the Mobile Network Operator's network?
 Tip: To ensure end-to-end connectivity (gateway to destination), enable monitoring for the relevant interfaces.
-See Cellular > Monitor on page 93, Ethernet > Monitor on page 96, and Monitor on page 117.
+See Cellular > Monitor on page 102, Ethernet > Monitor on page 105, and Monitor on page 126.
 Note: Changes to the interface priority take effect without a reboot.
 Network Watchdog Network Watchdog Timer Network Watchdog Timer If there is no WAN connection for the time configured in this field, the gateway reboots.
 Options are: Disable-When this field and the Accelerated Interface Scan field are set to Disable, the gateway never reboots as a result of lack of network connectivity.
-Minutes Minutes Minutes Minutes Minutes Hour Accelerated Interface Scan If this option is enabled, the gateway sends out a ping every 30 seconds while the gateway is waiting to reboot (according to the Network Watchdog Timer configuration).
+5 Minutes 10 Minutes 15 Minutes (Default) 30 Minutes 45 Minutes 1 Hour Accelerated Interface Scan If this option is enabled, the gateway sends out a ping every 30 seconds while the gateway is waiting to reboot (according to the Network Watchdog Timer configuration).
 This option is only available if the network watchdog is enabled.